Insulin glargine and lixisenatide

 Follow your doctor's instructions about using this medicine if you are pregnant or you become pregnant.
 Controlling diabetes is very important during pregnancy, and having high blood sugar may cause complications in both the mother and the baby.

 How should I use insulin glargine and lixisenatide?

-Insulin glargine and lixisenatide is injected under the skin, usually injected once per day.
-Use the injection within 60 minutes (1 hour) before your first meal of the day.
-Try to use the medicine at the same time each day.
+Insulin glargine and lixisenatide is injected under the skin, usually within 1 hour before your first meal of the day.
+A healthcare provider will teach you how to properly use the medication by yourself.

 Never share an injection pen, cartridge, or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.